1975 Pacific typhoon season: Typhoon Lola (Auring)

 Typhoon Lola (Auring) was a very early typhoon.
 It made landfall on Mindanao as a minimal typhoon on January 24 and transversed the southern Philippines as a tropical storm.
 Lola crossed the South China Sea before stalling in the open sea and dissipating on January 28.
 The typhoon caused 30 casualties from mudslides and heavy rain.

 Tropical Depression 02W

 Tropical Depression 02W formed over the Philippines and crossed them before dissipating over the South China Sea.

 Tropical Storm Mamie

 Tropical Storm Mamie formed north of Guam, and briefly attained tropical storm status before weakening.
 It then passed south of Japan as a tropical depression before dissipating just south of Korea.

 Typhoon Nina (Bebeng)

 Nina was a short-lived but rapidly intensifying typhoon.
-After forming on July 30, it struck Taiwan at super typhoon intensity.
+After forming on July 30, it struck Taiwan at category 3 typhoon intensity.
 It stayed a typhoon during its passage over the island, causing 25 fatalities and widespread damage.
 It emerged into the Formosa Strait and weakened to a tropical storm.
 Nina headed inland.
 Its moisture interacted with a cold front, causing a huge amount of rainfall.
 The rainfall contributed to the bursting of the Banqiao Dam, causing the deaths of at least 229,000 people.